-- Completed all coursework of instruction with a minimum passing score of 75% or better. - Complete NCX101 and NCX102 with a minimum passing score of 80% or better. - Have a record of having attended a minimum of 80% of clock hours in their program. - Completed 100% of Clinical/Lab/Practicum hours.
+- Completed all coursework of instruction with a minimum passing score of 75% or better. - Have a record of having attended a minimum of 80% of clock hours in their program. - Completed 100% of Clinical/Lab/Practicum hours.

 Program Recognition

 At Institute of Technology, we want to recognize our students and their achievements during their academic studies.
 Through the duration of their program of study, IOT will recognize the following through the presentation of certificates: